We will walk among the pomegranate trees on Friday 12th, Saturday 13th and Sunday 14th: that’s the idea of the Red Days.

 A Middle Eastern production that has also taken root in Salento, thanks to far-sighted entrepreneurs who are appreciating the peculiarities of this fruit.

-“From marketing to agriculture always with the same determination and the same commitment – adds Daniele De Pascalis – The cultivation of pomegranates immediately involved me, thus innovating my professional experience.
-We started to set up with Adam this field with commitment and foresight; today it begins to give its fruits: the cultivation of different varieties allows us to rediscover the agricultural world, thus obtaining high-quality pomegranates available for many uses.
-I have been following this project for over eight years, working alongside the Cairos’ family.
-With commitment and passion, we have managed to give life to this field: we will open it to the public during the Red Days because we would like people to know the unique peculiarities of this plant!
+“From marketing to agriculture always with the same determination and the same commitment – says Daniele De Pascalis – The cultivation of pomegranates immediately involved me, thus innovating my professional experience.
+We started to set up this field with commitment and foresight; today it begins to give its fruits: the cultivation of different varieties allows us to rediscover the agricultural world, thus obtaining high-quality pomegranates available for many uses.
+With commitment and passion, we managed to give life to this field: we will open it to the public during the Red Days because we would like people to know the unique peculiarities of this plant!
 Three days dedicated to schools, tourists, enthusiasts and those who want to touch with their own hands this fantastic universe”.

 During the event, you can walk between the rows equipped with scissors, gloves and bucket, devoting yourself to the collection of pomegranates, always guided by company staff.